 Smart blinds hark back to the days of luxury home automation, but there are now stylish and simple options that don't cost the earth.

-There are now a host of different options open to those looking to control blinds and shades remotely â and as youâd expect, compatibility with the latest voice assistants including Amazon Alexa, Google Assistant and Siri via Apple HomeKit is the hot topic.
+There are now a host of different options open to those looking to control blinds and shades remotely â and as youâd expect, compatibility with the latest smart speakers and voice assistants including Amazon Alexa, Google Assistant and Siri via Apple HomeKit is the hot topic.

 However â choosing, and then installing, the best smart blinds isn't always easy task.